|

 Parking options

 The best way to get to and around UW–Madison's campus is often on foot, by bike, or by bus.
-However, a limited number of reduced/low-cost parking options are available on campus for graduate students.
-Read more about reduced and low cost parking options.
+However, a limited amount of reduced/low-cost parking is available on campus for graduate students.

 |